 11.3 For the purposes of the Trial, personal data referring to the following categories of data subjects shall be processed: trial participants; persons working for the Parties.
 Such data subjects shall be informed of the processing concerning them via an appropriate privacy notice.
 The types of personal data processed for the Trial shall include: data referred to in Article 4(1) of the GDPR; data falling within the “special categories” of personal data, in particular data concerning health and sex life, genetic data, as defined in Article 9 of the GDPR.
 Such data shall be processed in accordance with the principles of lawfulness, fairness, transparency, adequacy, relevance, and necessity referred to in Article 5(1) of the GDPR.

 11.4 The Sponsor may transfer data to its group affiliates and to third parties acting on its behalf, including abroad, in countries outside the European Union, only in compliance with Articles 44 et seq. of the GDPR.
 In such cases, the Sponsor shall ensure an adequate level of protection of the personal data.
-Where the Sponsor has its registered office in a State that does not fall within the scope of application of European Union law and that the European Commission has determined does not guarantee an adequate level of protection pursuant to Articles 44 and 45 of the GDPR, the Sponsor and the Entity, in the absence of other regulatory provisions, shall complete and execute the Standard Contractual Clauses document approved by the European Commission (which is not attached to this Agreement).
+Where the Sponsor has its registered office in a State that does not fall within the scope of application of European Union law and that the European Commission has determined does not guarantee an adequate level of protection pursuant to Articles 44 and 45 of the GDPR, the Sponsor and the Entity, in the absence of other regulatory provisions, shall complete and execute the Standard Contractual Clauses document approved by the European Commission or the Sponsor must provide evidence of the implementation of different and appropriate safeguards adopted under Article 46 of the GDPR (e.g., Binding Corporate Rules ) .

 11.5 The Parties guarantee that the persons authorised by them to process personal data for the purposes of the Trial comply with the principles established for the protection of the right to the protection of personal data and the right to confidentiality, and that the persons who have access to personal data are required to process them in accordance with the instructions issued, consistently with this Article, by the relevant data controller.